devizer/Universe.YetAnotherComparerBuilder/README.md

 ```

 # Sample
-This sample place all Doctors aged 42 on the early. after that all another `Person` follows:
+In this sample all Doctors aged 42 will ahead of another persons.
 ```csharp
 public class Demo
 {